-Starting from décor and design elements, and finishing with food and drink, everything you see at the Qantas London Lounge reflects the British but also links back to the iconic characteristics of Qantas.
+From décor and design elements to food and drink, everything you see at the Qantas International London Lounge reflects the British.
+But the lounge is also an inspired expression of the Qantas brand, with many iconic characteristics of the airline woven seamlessly throughout.

-There are only two Qantas flights that this lounge caters for: QF2 (London to Sydney via Singapore), and QF10 (London to Melbourne via Perth).
-However, the Qantas London Lounge is also open to eligible passengers travelling from Terminal 3 on airlines that are a part of the oneworld alliance, including American Airlines, British Airways, Cathay Pacific and Finnair, as well as on Qantas’ partner airlines, such as Emirates.
+However, the Lounge is also open to eligible passengers travelling from Terminal 3 on airlines that are a part of the oneworld alliance.
+This includes American Airlines, British Airways, Cathay Pacific, Finnair and China Eastern, as well as Qantas’ partner airlines, such as Emirates.

 Lounge details and location

 The Qantas International London Lounge is located in Terminal 3 at the Heathrow Airport, near gates 1-11.

 Once you make it past the security checkpoint and the duty-free shops, you need to follow the signage leading to Lounge B.

 Although the Qantas Lounge is referred to as ‘Lounge B’ in the signage throughout the airport, the lounge itself has a beautiful exterior wooden plaque.
 So it’s almost impossible to miss the entrance.

 The Qantas London Lounge is open from 8:00 am to 9:05 pm daily.
 Walking through the glass doors, you’re welcomed by friendly Qantas staff, who will check your boarding pass and usher you inside.

 At the entrance, you can spot the familiar Qantas logo on wooden-clad walls, alongside a fresh bouquet of flowers.
 The hallway leads to the dining area on the left, while you’ll find a staircase to the upper level on your right-hand side.